kitschmaster/rubyongo/info/devlog.markdown

+forgot one more little, but very important detail, on "rog new" need to also generate the Hugo config.toml...

+hugo generates only a basic config file, which does not even set a theme, which then results in an empty render instead of a nice rog site without posts... fixing that now...

+#19.09.2018 10:30:43 CodingSession::BEGIN

+#17.09.2018 12:45:10 CodingSession::END

 had a strange experience with my iPhone 5 over the weekend. took it apart to clean the camera lense, and whilst doing that the freaking motherboard grounding terminals broke off and device did not turn on again. was already looking for a new phone over the last few days, feeling a bit sad. why should ii be buying a new phone when my old one is built out of Al and glass. some dirty poor black guy probably wasted hours on collecting minerals for my piece.

 ii got lucky in the morning. ii remembered that ii actually did not try plugging the charging cable back in. what a rookie iPhone repair guy ii am. the phone turned on as soon as it felt the juice again. and it seems to be charging just fine, even without grounding.